Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Solution 1: Flush Your DNS Cache

 Stale DNS cache is the most common cause.
-Clear it at both the OS and browser level.
+A cached NXDOMAIN response or an outdated A record address can prevent resolution even after the actual DNS records have been fixed.
+Clear the cache at both the OS and browser level.

 Flush OS DNS Cache